 As the melodic bassist and sweet-voiced singer for NRBQ, he helped craft the band's uniquely joyful and omnivorous blend of rock, pop, and American roots music.

-Joey Spampinato was the warm, steady center of the eclectic rock band NRBQ, a group beloved for its virtuosic playfulness and deep musical knowledge.
-Joining founders Terry Adams and Steve Ferguson early on, Spampinato provided more than just inventive bass lines; he brought a pure, melodic voice and a knack for writing concise, charming pop songs like "Me and the Boys" and "Ridin' in My Car."
-His style pulled from the melodic invention of Paul McCartney and the rhythmic pocket of soul and rockabilly, giving NRBQ's often frenetic explorations a grounded, accessible heart.
-For over three decades, he was a fixture on stage, his cheerful presence and musical versatility a key ingredient in the band's legendary live reputation.
-While NRBQ never chased mainstream trends, Spampinato's contributions ensured their music was always anchored in timeless songcraft, earning them a fervent, cult following that revered the band as a national treasure.
+Joey Spampinato wrote and sang the charming pop songs 'Me and the Boys' and 'Ridin' in My Car' as the bassist for the eclectic rock band NRBQ.
+Joining founders Terry Adams and Steve Ferguson early on, he provided inventive bass lines, a pure melodic voice, and a knack for concise songcraft.
+His style pulled from Paul McCartney's melodic invention and the rhythmic pocket of soul and rockabilly, giving NRBQ's often frenetic explorations a grounded, accessible heart.
+Born in 1948, Spampinato was a fixture on stage for over three decades, his cheerful presence and musical versatility key to the band's live reputation.
+NRBQ never chased mainstream trends, but his contributions anchored their music in timeless songcraft, earning a fervent cult following.

 1946–1964